MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-authenticate-with-server-in-python.md

    **Azure Active Directory (AAD) authentication**

    You must pass the AAD credentials, authority, and client ID.
-In turn, AAD will issue [the `Bearer` access token](../how-to-manage-access-tokens.md).
+In turn, AAD issues [the `Bearer` access token](../how-to-manage-access-tokens.md).
 After authenticated, the user will not need to provide credentials again as long as the token is still valid, and a header is submitted with every request.
-If you do not know your connection settings, please contact your administrator.
+If you do not know your connection settings, contact your administrator.
    ```python
    #Import the AAD authentication library
    import adal